Winners and losers from prime-time NHL schedule for 2018-19

 The running joke among some NHL fans is that it's the National Blackhawks Channel, and there's been ample evidence to support that fact.
 Since 2014, Chicago had averaged 20 games on the network's initial schedule.

-They fell to 17 appearances last season, and finished with the seventh fewest points in the league.
+The Blackhawks fell to 17 appearances last season, and finished with the seventh fewest points in the league.
 They're back to 19 games in 2018-19, including the Winter Classic at Notre Dame, their sixth outdoor appearance.
 That's one more game on NBC than the reigning Stanley Cup champion Washington Capitals have.

 On the one hand, they're still a ratings driver, and at the very least draw heat from those that loathe them.
 On the other hand, is this oversaturation warranted for a team that might be past its expiration date as a contender?